rednafi/konfik/README.md

 While working with machine learning models, I wanted an easier way to tune the model parameters without mutating the Python files.
 I needed something that would simply enable me to access tuple or dictionary data structures from a config file.
 I couldn't find anything that doesn't try to do a gazillion of other kinds of stuff or doesn't come with the overhead of a significant learning curve.

 Neither DOTENV nor YAML catered to my need as I was after something that gives me the ability to store complex data structures without a lot of fuss -- so TOML it is.
-However, since DOTENV is so ubiquitous for config management, Konfik supports that too.
+However,Konfik also supports DOTENV, JSON and YAML.
 Also, not having to write angle brackets ([""]) to access dictionary values is nice!

 ## 🎉 Contribution Guidelines

-Currently, Konfik doesn't support `.yaml` out of the box.
-Maybe that's something you'd like to take a jab at.
-To do so,

 * Clone the repo
 * Spin up and activate your virtual environment.
 You can use anything between Python 3.6 to Python 3.9.